Best Fireproof Safe for Cash and Documents

 You’re unlikely to be chucking the safes we’ve reviewed out your window (though good luck if you can lift them that high!), so why does impact protection matter?

 Serious fires can often result in a floor or multiple floors collapsing.
-If you’re unable to keep your safe on the first floor, then you should consider having a safe that can withstand a drop and retain its fireproof rating.
+If you cannot keep your safe on the first floor, you should consider having a safe that can withstand a drop and retain its fireproof rating.

 Weight